forestdb/forestdb.org/models/bayesian-data-analysis.md

 ~~~

-G. What are you going to query for?
-Add that to your pseudocode above.
+**G.** What are you going to query for?
+Add it to your pseudocode above.
 What do each of things that you are querying for in the data analysis model represent?

-**2. Parameter fitting vs. Parameter integration** One of the strongest motivations for using Bayesian techniques for model-data evaluation is in how "nuisance" parameters are treated.
+**3. Parameter fitting vs. Parameter integration** One of the strongest motivations for using Bayesian techniques for model-data evaluation is in how "nuisance" parameters are treated.
 "Nuisance" parameters are parameters of no theoretical interest; their only purpose is to fill in a slot in the model.
 Classically, the most prominant technique (from the frequentist tradition) for dealing with these parameters is to fit them to the data, i.e., to set their value equal to whatever maximizes the model-data fit (or, equivalently, minimizes some cost function).

 The Bayesian approach is different.
 Since we have *a priori* uncertainty about the value of our parameter (as you specified in Part F of Exercise 1), we will also have *a posteriori* uncertainty (though hopefully the uncertainty will be a little less).
 What the Bayesian does is *integrate* over her posterior distribution of parameter values to make predictions.
 Intuitively, rather than taking the value corresponding to the peak of the distribution, she's considering all values with their respective probabilites.